 Through the SBIC program, SBA provides guaranteed financing to privately owned and professionally managed private investment funds.
 A SBIC fund can leverage capital raised from private investors, such as banks, pension funds, or high net-worth individuals, with government-guaranteed debt obtained through the program.
 For every $1 the SBIC fund raises from private investors, SBA will commit up to $2 of financing, subject to a cap of $150 million per SBIC fund.
 These licensed SBIC funds in turn make loans and investments into qualifying small businesses seeking growth capital, especially in markets where such capital is not adequately available.

-As of the end of FY2014, the SBIC program consisted of 294 active funds comprised of $22.5 billion of total capital split roughly evenly between private capital and SBA financing.
-Today, most SBIC funds operate under the Debenture program, which is comprised of 187 active funds and $18.8 billion of capital.
+As of 9/30/2017, there were 315 active funds in the SBIC program with $29 billion of total capital, split roughly evenly between private capital and SBA financing.
+Today, most SBIC funds operate under the Debenture program, which is comprised of 227 active funds and $26 billion of capital.

 Some of the key terms of SBA financing include the following: